 value, but at least the simple graphics and sound had kept him occupied.

-usual smart aleck self.
+smart aleck self.
 Manuel seemed to like him.
-John never came up
+John never came up with a

 walking there from the bus stop Saturday morning.
 I told him I was already